NajiElKotob/Awesome-Power-BI/README.md

     * “A story that contrasts the present with the future needs a great deal of trust.” -- Doug Rose
     * “Numbers Don’t Lie, But Charts Do”
     * “Stories activate the same parts of our brains that are activated when processing real experiences.”
+    * “The data means nothing without context, without the story form around it.” -- Bill Shander

 -----